 What’s Good

 Addresses the right problem at the right time.
 AI-generated code is shipping faster than humans can review it.
-Semgrep’s MCP integration puts a security scanner directly in the generation loop — catching issues before they reach a PR, let alone production.
+Semgrep’s MCP integration puts a production-grade security scanner directly in the generation loop.

 Generous free tier.
 Semgrep’s Team plan is free for up to 10 contributors on private repos.
 The Community Edition is fully open-source (LGPL-2.1).
 For individual developers and small teams, this costs nothing.

 Massive rule coverage.
-5,000+ community rules and 20,000+ Pro rules across dozens of languages.
-This isn’t a toy scanner — it’s the same engine used by companies scanning production codebases.
+2,800+ community rules and 20,000+ Pro rules across dozens of languages.
 Cross-file dataflow analysis, supply chain reachability, and semantic secrets detection.

 The hook model is smart.
-Automatic scanning via hooks eliminates the “agent forgot to check” failure mode.
-Every generated file gets scanned.
-Issues trigger regeneration.
-This is how security tooling should work in an AI-agent context — invisible until it matters.
+Automatic scanning via hooks — now extended to supply chain findings — eliminates the “agent forgot to check” failure mode.

 What’s Not

 Plugin setup varies by editor.
-Each supported editor (Cursor, Claude Code, Windsurf) has a different setup process.
-The plugin model simplifies things within supported editors, but if you’re using an unsupported MCP client, you’re on your own with the standalone server configuration.
+Each supported editor has a different setup path.
+The plugin model simplifies things within supported editors, but unsupported clients use the standalone server configuration.

 Pro features require authentication.
-The free Community Edition gives you the core scanning, but cross-file dataflow analysis, supply chain reachability, and the full 20,000+ Pro rule set require semgrep login and a Semgrep account.
+Free Community Edition covers core scanning, but cross-file dataflow analysis, supply chain reachability, and the full 20,000+ Pro rule set require semgrep login.

 The Bottom Line